 Layout, finish and space

-It’s roomy, nicely made and decently equipped.
 The switch to a transverse engine means lots of extra rear legroom, enough for full-size adults.
-The boot is big too and has a useful double floor, and being a crossover means its usefully highso you don’t have to bend down double to get things in and out.
+The boot is big too and has a useful double floor, and being a crossover the X1 is usefully high so you don’t have to bend down double to get things in and out.
 The separate sides of the rear seat optionally slide independently, so you shouldn’t want for versatility.